 At this stage, the rabbit becomes highly temperamental and starts giving bites, kicks, and sometimes squirting urine too.

 Both male and female rabbits start behaving weirdly at this stage, due to spaying and neutering.

 Nothing But He Simply Loves You

 One of the possible reasons for “Why does my rabbit nibble me” is he is showing his love.

 Just like other pets, rabbits also have some weird habits to show their love for their owner.
 Bitting clothes is one of the habits.
 He just wanted to tell, from his body language, that he loves you and wants to be with you.

-Every species have their own body language, so as rabbits have.
+Every species have its own body language, as rabbits have.
 They seek a lot of attention.
-If biting your clothes makes them feel getting attention, they will continue doing so.
+If biting your clothes makes them feel like getting attention, they will continue doing so.
 The rabbits tend to do so just to grab attention and care.

 He Might Be Feeling Scary

 The rabbit might be feeling scared because of some strange or dangerous stuff.
 Rabbits do not like strong smells or the smell of new perfume or deodorant and start scratching and biting clothes.

 The possible reason behind rabbits biting is he might have entered his shedding season.
 If you notice one or two nips at your clothes, this might be a sign of the loving gesture of the rabbit.